-Under the current version of Rule 3002, a proof of claim in a Chapter 7, 12, or 13 case must be filed no later than ninety (90) days after the first Section 341 Creditors’ Meeting.
+Under the former version of Rule 3002, a proof of claim in a Chapter 7, 12, or 13 case had to be filed no later than ninety (90) days after the first Section 341 Creditors’ Meeting.
 The Section 341 Creditors’ Meeting is usually held approximately thirty (30) days after the petition date, but timing varies on a case-by-case basis.
-Accordingly, under the current rules, creditors have approximately one hundred twenty (120) days after the petition date to file their proof of claim.
+Accordingly, under the former rules, creditors had approximately one hundred twenty (120) days after the petition date to file their proof of claim.

 Amended Rule 3002(c) contains an important change.
-Proofs of claim for voluntary Chapter 7, 12, and 13 cases must be filed within seventy (70) days of the bankruptcy petition date in order to be timely filed (except in an involuntary Chapter 7 case, the proof of claim filing deadline will be ninety (90) days from the order for relief).
-This amendment will reduce the amount of time a creditor has to file a proof of claim by nearly half, from approximately one hundred twenty (120) days to only seventy (70) days.
+Proofs of claim for voluntary Chapter 7, 12, and 13 cases now must be filed within seventy (70) days of the bankruptcy petition date in order to be timely filed (except in an involuntary Chapter 7 case, the proof of claim filing deadline is now ninety (90) days from the order for relief).
+This amendment reduces the amount of time a creditor has to file a proof of claim by nearly half, from approximately one hundred twenty (120) days to only seventy (70) days.

-In instances of conversion to a Chapter 12 or 13 case, the 70-day deadline will begin to run from the date of the order of conversion.
+In instances of conversion to a Chapter 12 or 13 case, the 70-day deadline begins to run from the date of the order of conversion.

 Extensions of Time to File a Claim